Tobeworks/logic_moon_astro/src/content/blog/into-ambient-1-fsol-lifeforms.md

 Before I could make music, I was a collector of moods.
 I searched for sounds that expressed more than words could – for atmospheres that opened spaces instead of filling them.
 Ambient was always more than a genre to me: it was a way of perceiving the world, a form of meditation, a soundtrack for inner landscapes.

-I want to begin with an album that represented a turning point for me: "Lifeforms" by Future Sound of London.
+I want to begin with an album that represented a turning point for me: "Lifeforms" by The Future Sound of London.

 ---